18.104.22.168 Historical policy on pensioner concessions

 Sickness beneficiaries received a PHB card free of the income test.

-From 1 April 1993 the fringe benefits income test is no longer applied for JSA, NSA or SA recipients and SpB recipients over 60 who have been in receipt of continuous income support for over 12 months.
+From 1 April 1993 the fringe benefits income test is no longer applied for job search allowance (job search allowance was merged into NSA from 20 September 1996, and JSP replaced NSA from 20 March 2020) or SA recipients and SpB recipients over 60 who have been in receipt of continuous income support for over 12 months.
 These people qualified for a PHB card.